codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 :::note NextJS and urlImports

 NextJS is opinionated about the import strategy we're suggesting, and has an experimental feature called [urlImports](https://nextjs.org/docs/app/api-reference/next-config-js/urlImports).
-If you follow our NextJS example, you'll be warned you need to use the urlImports feature.

-Link SDK and urlImports are not compatible, because NextJS assumes the resources are static and caches the SDK, causing various issues.
+Connections SDK and urlImports are not compatible, because NextJS assumes the resources are static and caches the SDK, causing various issues.

-In the example below, you'll see that we use webpack's [magic comments](https://webpack.js.org/api/module-methods/#magic-comments) feature to avoid NextJS's caching and use normal [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) behavior.
+In the snippet below, you'll see that we use webpack's [magic comments](https://webpack.js.org/api/module-methods/#magic-comments) feature to avoid NextJS's caching and use normal [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) behavior.
 :::

 1. **Create a component that mounts the SDK**

-  You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/components/CodatConnections.tsx" target="_blank">`CodatConnections.tsx`</a> file to an appropriate location in your app.
   We recommend setting the component to `width: 460px; height: 840px`.

   We use [`"use client"`](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive) in the script to define this as client-side code, and the import is ignored in webpack to avoid NextJS caching (as above).

 2. **Use the component to mount the SDK**

-  We suggest wrapping the `CodatConnections` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/page.module.css).
-Your component can also manage when to [display the Link component](https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/page.tsx), passing the relevant company ID and callbacks.
+  We suggest wrapping the SDK (named `CodatConnections` in our snippet) in a modal so that you can adjust its positioning.
+Itt can also manage when to display Connection Management, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.

   ```js
   // page.tsx